bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 capacitor is connected to `GND` and the other end of the capacitor is connected to either the `DIO` pin or the `CLK` pin.

 In theory, these capacitors should be replaced with ones in the range of 100 to 500 pF , to prevent interference from high frequency noise on the `CLK` and `DIO` lines.
-However, I have tested these modules with **no** capacitors on the `DIO` and `CLK` lines, and was able to use a `BIT_DELAY` as low as 1 microsecond.
+However, I have tested these modules with **no** capacitors on the `DIO` and `CLK` lines, and was able to use a `delayMicros` or `DELAY_MICROS` as low as 1 microsecond.

 Here are the photos of the LED modules that I modified, where the red box marks